 Do you know what heterogeneous and homogeneous grouping are and their benefits in the classroom?

-You may be asked to define these two concepts during a teacher job interview, so it’s important that you learn to answer interview questions like this one.
+You may be asked to define these two concepts during a teacher job interview, so you must learn to answer interview questions like this one.
 Practicing your answers to interview questions will ensure you are prepared for your next teacher job interview.

-It is critical your response is truthful, relevant to the position, and shows value to the school district.
+Your response is critical, relevant to the position, and shows value to the school district.

-The following information may provide you with some ideas to tailor your job interview response to questions related to homogeneous grouping or heterogeneous grouping.
+The following information may provide you with some ideas to tailor your job interview response to homogeneous grouping or heterogeneous grouping questions.

 How to Divide Students into Cooperative Learning Groups

 When planning cooperative learning activities, it is necessary to divide the class into separate groups.
-While in the groups, students will have to work together to complete the task, whatever it might be.
-Within the learning groups themselves, students will most likely need to divvy up the workload to ensure each student in the group has a task to complete.
+Students will have to work together to complete the task in the groups in the groups, whatever it might be.
+Students will most likely need to divvy up the workload within the learning groups themselves to ensure each student in the group has a task to complete.
 For instance, one student can be the secretary and write down the work, one student can present the work to the class, one student can illustrate the work, and one student can check the work to make sure it is correct.

 Should you put students in heterogeneous groupings or homogeneous groupings?